While Carrabba’s doesn’t offer A LOT of vegan options, we are impressed that they put together a list so we no longer need to question what they are.

 - In addition, you can also see Carrabba’s Vegetarian & Vegan Menu Options pdf, here.

 - Not quite what you were looking for?
-VeggL has over 100 Cheat Sheets for popular chain restaurants including other Italian locations like Olive Garden and Maggiano’s
+VeggL has over 175 Vegan Guides for popular chain restaurants including other Italian locations like Olive Garden and Maggiano’s